Contacting Environmental Health: A Guide for Tenants

 How Does an Inspection Work?

-• Improvement Notices: Mandating specific repairs within a set timeframe.
+• Improvement Notices: Requiring particular repairs over a designated period.

-• Prohibition Orders: Restricting the use of unsafe parts of a property.
+• Prohibition orders: Restrict the usage of dangerous elements of a property.

 What If Your Landlord Refuses to Cooperate?

-If a landlord fails to comply with notices, the local authority may prosecute them.
-Penalties can include fines, a banning order (preventing the landlord from renting properties), or the authority completing repairs and recovering costs from the landlord.
+Should a landlord ignore notifications, the local government could punish them.
+Penalties could be penalties, a restriction on the landlord from renting homes, or the authority finishing repairs and reimbursed costs to the landlord.

 Can You Remain Anonymous?